 My favourite stories from Seneca’s are those that help us put adversity in the right perspective, which is a lesson that Lucan had never learned.
 We should react by reducing risks, not by increasing them, as Lucan had done.

 Excessive risks are a recipe for disaster.
-In the face of harsh, rough setbacks, let us reread Seneca’s 16th Letter to Lucilius.
-It recounts how Sextius, a wealthy Roman, lost his house in a fire and, instead of despairing, he simply said “in life, we are lucky sometimes, but on other occasions, we are not.”
+In the face of harsh, rough setbacks, I am always reminded of the story of Sextius.
+According to tradition, Sextius was a wealthy Roman who had lost his house in a fire.
+Instead of despairing, he said “in life, we are lucky sometimes, but on other occasions, we are not.”

-In the 16th Letter to Lucilius, Seneca also mentions Hanno, a Carthaginian merchant who, after losing his complete fleet and capital in a storm, he simply went back to work and rebuilt his business and his fortune.
+The 59th Letter to Lucilius mentions Sextius, but does not mention his background story nor Hanno’s, whose life could illustrate this point.
+Hanno was a Carthaginian merchant who, after losing his fleet and his whole capital in a storm, went back to work and rebuilt his business and his fortune.

 There is no glory in dying before our time, or perishing in some foolish adventure.
 Even the wisest philosophers should always look right and left before crossing the street.

-If you are interested in putting rational ideas into practice, I recommend you my books “The philosophy of builders” and “The 10 principles of rational living.”
+If you are interested in applying rational ideas in all sorts of situations, I recommend my book “The philosophy of builders.”